 Our core beliefs shape and define the inner self and the outer world.
-In order to understand our world, we must learn to look below the surface.
+To understand our world, we must learn to look below the surface.
 We must take responsibility and accountability for our actions.
 Are you ready for this challenge?

-We start our look at core beliefs by dividing humanity into two groups.
+We can look at our beliefs by dividing humanity into two groups.
 So, imagine humankind as a tree with two main branches.
 One limb we’ll call believers, the other non-believers.
 These are the two branches of humanity.
 Simple enough.

 How To Group Humanity By Religion

-The second branch of this tree are the non-believers.
+The second branch of this tree is the non-believers.
 This branch includes everyone who does not believe in an imaginary friend.
-One subset in this group are called Atheists because they fail to believe in the concept of God.
-Another subset is called Agnostics because they do not believe it is possible to know for sure whether God exists or not.
+One subset of this group is called Atheists because they fail to believe in the concept of God.
+Another subset is called Agnostics because they do not believe it is possible to know whether God exists.
 You can be both an Atheist and an Agnostic.

 People use the word “Atheist” to describe those who don’t have an imaginary friend.
 The word “atheist” is Greek ἄθεος (atheos), which means without God (s).
 “A” is short for anti, meaning to oppose or the opposite.
-Atheist is a derogatory frame of reference for people who do not believe in an imaginary friend.
+The word atheist is a derogatory reference given to those who do not believe in an imaginary friend.

-What is interesting is that we only use this kind of terminology when talking about God.
+Interestingly, we only use this kind of terminology when talking about God.
 We don’t attach the Greek word anti to other terms.
-If you don’t believe in bigfoot, people do not call you an anti-big footer.
+People do not call you an anti-big footer if you don’t believe in bigfoot.
 It’s the same for Aliens and Vampires.
-We don’t label people as “anti-alien” or “anti-vampire”.
+We don’t label people as “anti-alien” or “anti-vampire.”
 That shows the power of religion in language.

-Both branches of this tree have a worldview which shapes their beliefs about the inner self and the outer world.
+Both branches of this tree have a worldview that shapes their beliefs about the inner self and the outer world.
 (1) The inner self reflects our values.
 Mythology and superstition are the basis of the values and beliefs of organized religion.
-Non-believers use evidence which is considered inferior and evil to religious doctrine.
+Non-believers use evidence that is considered inferior and evil to religious doctrine.

 Religious beliefs definitely shape the thinking and values of the inner self.
 For example, if we believe God chooses us to commit violence, we will act violently and have a clear conscience.
 After all, we are acting on God’s behalf.
 So, the framework of the inner self affects the outer world in significant ways.

 Belief in God is dangerous because it promotes sectarianism and religious superiority.
 These ideologies lead to narcissistic thinking.
 Unfortunately, society makes this personality disorder an acceptable mindset.
-We see it manifest in paranoia and the lack of empathy.
-This mindset escalates into more destructive of thinking, and all levels of violence — killing in the name of God.
+We see it manifest in paranoia and a lack of empathy.
+This mindset escalates into more destructive thinking and violence — killing in the name of God.

 No society is immune to the cancer of this mindset.
-We see countries around the world reverting to dark age mentality.
+We see countries reverting to a “dark age” mentality.
 In the USA, we see how human rights are being eroded instead of being championed.
 We live in scary times.

 Shaping The Inner Self and the Outer World

-Our Core Beliefs: A Look Below the Surface
+Our Core Beliefs Shape Life: A Look Below the Surface

 We’ve known for several decades that organized religion is the source of all the ongoing conflicts around the world.
 The belief in an imaginary friend is a slippery slope that leads to delusional thinking.
 (2)